chinapedia/wikipedia.abstract.en/Page/Microtubule.md

 Microtubule subclasses

-Spindle_apparatus.svgASTRAL MICROTUBULES are a subclass of microtubules which only exist during and around mitosis.
+ASTRAL MICROTUBULES are a subclass of microtubules which only exist during and around mitosis.
 They originate from the centrosome, but do not interact with the chromosomes, kinetochores, or with the microtubules originating from the other centrosome.[58]
 Instead their microtubules radiate towards the cell membrane.
 Once there they interact with specific motor proteins which create force that pull the microtubules, and thus the entire centrosome towards the cell membrane.
 As stated above, this helps the centrosomes orient themselves away from each other in the cell.
 However these astral microtubules do not interact with the mitotic spindle itself.
 Experiments have shown that without these astral microtubules, the mitotic spindle can form, however its orientation in the cell is not always correct and thus mitosis does not occur as effectively.[59]
 Another key function of the astral microtubules is to aid in cytokinesis.
 Astral microtubules interact with motor proteins at the cell membrane to pull the spindle and the entire cell apart once the chromosomes have been replicated.

 INTERPOLAR/POLAR MICROTUBULES are a class of microtubules which also radiate out from the centrosome during mitosis.
 These microtubules radiate towards the mitotic spindle, unlike astral microtubules.
 Interpolar microtubules are both the most abundant and dynamic subclass of microtubules during mitosis.
 Around 95 percent of microtubules in the mitotic spindle can be characterized as interpolar.
 Furthermore, the half life of these microtubules is extremely short as it is less than one minute.[60]
 Interpolar microtubules that do not attach to the kinetochores can aid in chromosome congregation through lateral interaction with the kinetochores.[61]